Cardinals vs. Dodgers Player Props Betting Odds

 Outman Stats

-- Outman has 25 hits with four doubles, three triples, seven home runs, 10 walks and 19 RBI.
-He's also stolen two bases.
+- James Outman has four doubles, three triples, seven home runs, 10 walks and 19 RBI (25 total hits).
+He's also swiped two bases.

 - He has a .287/.367/.644 slash line on the year.